QueAnh232323/Testing/README.md

 *<sub>Source: <a href="https://www.freepik.com/vectors/technology">Technology vector created by macrovector - www.freepik.com</a>.</sub>*

 DANeS is an open-source E-newspaper dataset by collaboration between DATASET .JSC (dataset.vn) and AIV Group (aivgroup.vn) that contains over 600.000 online papers’ articles.
-The articles are gathered from a number of Vietnamese Publishing Houses such as: (cần tên NXB)
+The articles are gathered from a number of Vietnamese Publishing Houses such as: tuoitre.vn, baobinhduong.vn, baoquangbinh.vn, kinhtechungkhoan.vn, doanhnghiep.vn, vnexpress.net, ...

 We hope to support the community by providing a multi-purpose set of raw data for different subjects (students, developers, companies, …).
-So if you create something with this dataset, please share with us through our e-mail (cần email)
+So if you create something with this dataset, please share with us through our e-mail: info@dataset.vn